conda/conda/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 #.
 Run ``conda install anaconda-client`` and enter your
    Anaconda.org username and password.

 #.
-Log into your Anaconda.org account from your terminal with
+Log into your Anaconda.org account from your Terminal or an Anaconda Prompt with
    the command ``anaconda login``.

 Now you can upload the new local packages to Anaconda.org.